jmcastelo/qGetMirrorList/README.md

 ### Mirror filters and table display

 All check boxes and the country list on the left group are used to filter the mirror list.
 More than one country can be selected.
 The button **Show all** can be pressed to undo all filters and return to the complete list.
-The table can display up to 12 columns, which can be toggled on/off with the correspoding check boxes in the **Columns** group.
+The table can display up to 12 columns, which can be toggled on/off with the correspoding check boxes in the **Columns** group, which is collapsible.
 The rows of the table can be sorted by pressing the columnn headers.
 Drag and drop of the headers reorders the columns.
 The meaning of the least obvious columns follows:

 * Completion percentage: The number of mirror checks that have successfully connected and disconnected from the given URL.
 If this is below 100%, the mirror may be unreliable.
 * Score: A very rough calculation for ranking mirrors.
 Lower is better.
 Note that out of sync mirrors have a 0 value.